 - Pour wet mixture into dry mixture and add the cooked apples.
 Stir well until it is fully mixed.

-- Drop 2 tbsp sized scoops onto a parchment paper lined cookie sheet and bake for 25-30 minutes
+- Drop 2 tablespoon sized scoops onto a parchment paper lined cookie sheet and bake for 25-30 minutes

 Best part of making this recipe?
 Step #6 – dropping the dough onto the cookie sheet.
 I stood up on my kitchen stool and dropped them from 2 feet up in the air.
 It was a long day, I needed some fun.